kezoponk/DDoS.bat/README.md

 </p>
 <img src="https://i.ibb.co/ZMp5Vqp/Ska-rmavbild-2020-01-23-kl-20-49-56.png">

-<center > As you can see, detailed explanations is in the program so don't be worried because of the short github readme</center>
+<p align="center"> As you can see, detailed explanations is in the program so don't be worried because of the short github readme</p>